What To Do If Your Diesel Fuel Gels

 Heat can help prevent fuel gelling by reducing your engine’s exposure and vulnerability to cold temperatures.
 You can protect your vehicle with the following solutions:

-• Warm storage: Storing your vehicle in a climate-controlled garage or heated environment protects it from freezing outdoor temperatures.
+- Warm storage: Store your vehicle in a climate-controlled garage or heated environment to protect it from freezing outdoor temperatures.

-• Tarp and heater: Wrapping your vehicle in a tarp and running a heater that blows heat can warm your vehicle overnight.
+- Tarp and heater: Wrap your vehicle in a tarp and run a heater that blows heat to warm your vehicle overnight.

 When you use heat to prevent freezing and gelling, you must also consider energy consumption and how to protect your vehicle away from home.
 Storing your vehicle in a climate-controlled garage is an effective way to protect it while you’re at home, but it can quickly increase your energy bill.
 Light bulbs, heaters and block heaters require electricity to work, so you may need to consider other methods if you want to protect your vehicle while keeping energy bills low.